• Dr. Alex Moore, PI (they/them)

 MJ is an incoming MSc student in the Department of Botany.
 She received her BSc in Biology from UBC in 2023 before working on projects in microbial ecology as an NSERC USRA summer research assistant in the Parfrey Lab.
 MJ is interested in coastal ecosystems & community structure related to anthropogenic impacts and hopes to study the roles that microbes play in restoration ecology.
 Other topics of interest include equity, diversity, & inclusion in conservation spaces, science communication & education, and integration of place-based learning from Indigenous and traditional ecological knowledge.

-• This could be you in 2024/2025!
+• This could be you!